closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

    [combobox](https://www.w3.org/TR/wai-aria-practices/examples/combobox/aria1.1pattern/listbox-combo.html)
    and
    [listbox](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html)
    specs.
-Not only is this great for accissibility, it opens our UI up to the super-users to prefer to navigate with a keyboard wherever possible.
+Not only is this great for accessibility, it opens our UI up to the super-users to prefer to navigate with a keyboard wherever possible.
    ([Universal Design](https://99percentinvisible.org/episode/curb-cuts/) for
    the win!)